sks-codes/quantum-secure-onion-routing/README.md

-# Final Project
+# Quantum-Secure Onion Routing

-This is our implementation of QUACK, a quantum-safe secure communication system.
+This is an implementation of QUACK, a quantum-safe secure communication system.
 To run our code, clear the build directory, and then use cmake and make build targets.
 Finally, use the command ./signal_app <listen | connect> <address> <port> to listen or connect to a secure channel.

 We also have a prototype chained communication system that will eventually include layered onion encryptions.
 To access this, see the onion_mode branch of this repository. while using onion mode, you need to run the following commands: